azutoolkit/schema/README.md

   property childrens : Array(String)
   property childrens_ages : Array(Int32)

-  validation do
   # To use a custom validator, this will enable the predicate `unique_record`
   # which is derived from the class name minus `validator`
   use UniqueRecordValidator

   # Use the `custom` class name predicate as follow
-    validate email, match: /\w+@\w+\.\w{2,3}/, message: "Email must be valid!", unique_record: true validate name, size: (1..20)
-    validate age, gte: 18, lte: 25, message: "Must be 24 and 30 years old" validate alive, eq: true
+  validate email, match: /\w+@\w+\.\w{2,3}/, message: "Email must be valid!", unique_record: true validate name, size: (1..20) validate age, gte: 18, lte: 25, message: "Must be 24 and 30 years old" validate alive, eq: true
-    validate childrens
-    validate childrens_ages
-  end

   def initialize(@email, @name, @age, @alive, @childrens, @childrens_ages) end